joe-castle/timrjs/README.md

 Timr is a simple, event driven utility for creating timers in JavaScript.

-Compatible with Browsers and NodeJS.
+Compatible with Browsers and Node.js.

 Additionally, the compiled versions support RequireJS.